Arbonne Shea Butter Body Lotion Review

 Review

-Highly moisturizing: Arbonne Shea Butter Body Lotion has a moisturizing rating of 7.4 out of 10.
+According to CreamScan analysis, Arbonne Shea Butter Body Lotion is highly moisturizing, with a moisturizing rating of 7.4 out of 10.

 Is it more humectant or occlusive?
 Rather occlusive.
 It has a high humectancy of 6.9 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%), and a very high occlusivity of 8.0 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈9.0%) and Butyrospermum Parkii (Shea) Oil (est. ≈3.0%).